thenyeguy/dotfiles/README.md

 Local configurations
 --------------------

-My zshrc and vimrc will automatically source the files ~/.zshrc.local and ~/.vimrc.local when they load.
+My zshrc and bashrc will automatically source the files ~/.zshrc.local and ~/.bashrc.local when they load.
 This allows configurations that are specific to the local machine without modifying the primary config files.